 \section{Implementation}

 Macroscopic mechanical oscillators which are controlled using light belong to a field of study called optomechanics.
-Using an optical cavity can significantly enhance the light-matter interaction.
-At the heart of all cavity optomechanical systems is a dispersive interaction where an optical resonance frequency is shifted due to mechanical motion.
-This governs the read-out of zero-point fluctuations and subsequently any motion caused by forces acting on the system.
+The use of a resonant optical cavity can significantly enhance the light-matter interaction.
+At the heart of all cavity optomechanical systems is a dispersive interaction, where an optical resonance frequency is shifted due to mechanical motion.
+This governs the read out of zero-point fluctuations and any motion caused by forces acting on the system.
 Before explaining the benefits of such a sensing scheme, we first describe the main components of an optomechanical system, and the variety of mechanical modes and optical resonances employed by researchers.